i4Ds/Karabo-Pipeline/doc/src/examples/example_structure.md

 Please also check out the `DaskHandler` under `karabo.util.dask` for more information.

 ### Dask Dashboard
-The link for the Dask Dashboard is written into a .txt file called `karabo-dask-dashboard.txt`.
-This file is located in the same directory as where the run was started.
-This URL can then be pasted into a browser to access the Dask Dashboard.
-If you run Karabo on a VM without access to a browser and internet, you can use `port forwarding` to access the Dask Dashboard from your local machine.
-In `VSCODE`, this can be done directly when using the "PORTS" tab; just paste the IP address and port number from the .txt file into the Port column and click on "Open in Browser" in the Local Adress column.
+The Dask dashboard link should be printed in stdout.
+Just copy the link into your browser, and then you're able to observe the current dask-process.
+If you run Karabo on a VM without access to a browser and internet, you can use ssh `port forwarding` to access the Dask Dashboard from your local machine (e.g. `ssh -N -L <local-port>:(<remote-node>:)<remote-port> <host>`).
+Don't forget to use the `<local-port>` in the browser-link if you used port-forwarding.
+In `VSCODE`, this can be done directly when using the "PORTS" tab; just paste the IP address and port number from stdout into the "Port" column and click on "Open in Browser" in the "Local Adress" column.